apache/buildstream/doc/source/install.rst

   cd buildstream
   pip3 install --user .

-This will install buildstream and it's pure python dependencies directly into your user's homedir in ``~/.local``
+This will install buildstream and its pure python dependencies directly into your user's homedir in ``~/.local``